List of Falcon 9 first-stage boosters

 Left to right: Falcon 9 v1.0, v1.1, v1.2 "Full Thrust", Falcon 9 Block 5, Falcon Heavy, and Falcon Heavy Block 5.

+Falcon 9 Block 5 booster B1081 landing at LZ-4 after launching the TRACERS mission on 23 July 2025.

 A Falcon 9 first-stage booster is a reusable rocket booster used on the Falcon 9 and Falcon Heavy orbital launch vehicles manufactured by SpaceX.
 The manufacture of first-stage booster constitutes about 60% of the launch price of a single expended Falcon 9 (and three of them over 80% of the launch price of an expended Falcon Heavy), which led SpaceX to develop a program dedicated to recovery and reuse of these boosters.
 After multiple attempts, some as early as 2010, at controlling the re-entry of the first stage after its separation from the second stage, the first successful controlled landing of a first stage occurred on December 22, 2015, on the first flight of the Full Thrust version.
 Since then, Falcon 9 first-stage boosters have been landed and recovered times out of attempts, including synchronized recoveries of the side-boosters of most Falcon Heavy flights.

 In total recovered boosters have been refurbished and subsequently flown at least a second time, with a record of launches and landings carried out by a single booster.
 SpaceX intentionally limited Block 3 and Block 4 boosters to flying only two missions each, but the company indicated in 2018 that they expected the Block 5 versions to achieve at least ten flights, with only minor refurbishment between missions.
 The ten flight milestone was first achieved by Booster B1051 on the Starlink 27 mission in 2021.
 The twenty flight milestone was first achieved by Booster B1062 on the Starlink Group 6-49 mission in 2024.
 The thirty flight milestone was first achieved by Booster B1067 on the Starlink Group 10-11 mission in 2025.

 All boosters in Block 4 and earlier have been retired, expended, or lost.
 The last flight of a Block 4 booster was in June 2018.
 Since then all boosters in the active fleet are Block 5.

 Booster names are a B followed by a four-digit number.
 The first Falcon 9 version, v1.0, had boosters B0001 to B0007.
 All following boosters were numbered sequentially starting at B1001, the number 1 standing for first-stage booster.